Joe Russo's Almost Dead: 2021

 After not performing since February 23, 2020, due to the COVID-19 pandemic, JRAD returned to the stage in front of a live audience at a socially-distanced outdoor concert at the Westville Music Bowl in New Haven, Connecticut on May 28, 2021.
 A stadium built to accommodate 15,000 guests, during the pandemic the capacity of Westville Music Bowl was capped at 2,000 concert-goers per show.
 That year, JRAD performed nine sold-out socially-distanced concerts at Westville Music Bowl with the final concert culminating on Sept.
 4, 2021.
-JRAD performed 24 concerts in front of live audiences, in 2021.